bielesibub/bt-speedchecker/README.md

 I've trawled through the status objects and made the assumption that the *attainable_rate_down* and *attainable_rate_up* are the speeds that I should be looking at for the up/down speeds. *BT engineer confirmed this yesterday 6th June 2023*

+*UPDATE 09 June 2023* the reasons for my slow speeds was due to being supplied the wrong wall socket (one that I'd had for years) - check you have the correct socket .
+I spoke with BT they hid behind the terms and conditions - **THE CUSTOMER IS RESPONSIBLE FOR MONITORING THE SPEEDS OF THEIR BROADBAND** you can check this using the BT app, or you can check using my script.
+If you see slower speeds than you are paying for, call BT and get them to send round an engineer.

 # Description
 Simple python script to poll the bt router (bthomehub.home) and pull out the following data, from wan_conn.xml and cgi_basicStatus.js: